The Golden Boy award is presented every year to the best young player aged 21 or under in Europe. Planet Sport looks back at all the winners.

-The transfer was a then-world record $116million, something which has since been broken by Neymar, who joined Paris Saint-Germain for $263million from Barcelona in 2017.
-It does, however, remain the most expensive signing in English soccer history.
+The transfer was a then-world record £94million, which was then broken by Neymar, who joined Paris Saint-Germain for £198million from Barcelona in 2017.

 In his first appearance at a major international tournament, Pogba was awarded FIFA’s Best Young Player at the 2014 World Cup before scoring in the final four years later to inspire France to a 4-2 victory over Luka Modric's Croatia.

 Four years later he was part of the France squad that won the 2018 World Cup in Russia, and he scored in the final.

 In 2009, Pogba confirmed his move to Manchester United’s academy from Le Havre, a decision lambasted by president Jean-Pierre Louvel, who alleged the switch was extrinsic-motivated with a house and $110,000 on the table.

 Ironically, Le Havre were accused of doing something similar by Pogba's previous academy club Torcy.
 Man Utd were cleared of any wrongdoing by FIFA in 2010, with Le Havre reaching a confidential agreement with the Premier League outfit.